kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ## Glossary

-Hotplug: Dynamically add compute resources (CPU, Memory, Swap Capacity and HugePages) to the node, either via software (online offlined resources) or via hardware (physical additions while the system is running) which is purely additive to the existing capacity.
+Hotplug: Dynamically add compute resources (CPU, Memory, Swap Capacity and HugePages) to the node, either via software (online/offline resources) or via hardware (physical additions while the system is running) which is purely additive to the existing capacity.

 Hotunplug: Dynamically remove compute resources (CPU, Memory, Swap Capacity and HugePages) to the node, either via software (make resources go offline) or via hardware (physical removal while the system is running)